Academic Update

 Spielberg told Variety in a statement that The 39 Clues takes “creative leaps to expand the story experience from the pages of the books to multiple stages of discovery and imagination.”

 It seems as if the future of children’s publishing is headed towards multiplatform experiences.
 And Scholastic isn’t the only company hoping to cash in on the trend.
-Fourth Story Media has teamed up with HarperCollins to launch the The Amanda Project, an interactive collaborative mystery series targeted at girls ages 12 to 14 and told across a variety of media including books, web sites, social networks, and blogs.
+Fourth Story Media has teamed up with HarperCollins to launch the The Amanda Project, an interactive mystery series targeted at girls ages 12 to 14 that is told across books, web sites, social networks, and blogs.
 CSI creator Anthony Zuiker has signed a deal with Dutton, a division of Penguin Group (USA), to write “digital novels” in addition to an interactive Web site.
 And Simon & Schuster will release “Spaceheadz,” a series of books coauthored by Jon Scieszka and Francesco Sedita which also relies heavily on Internet sites.

 Sciezka, the National Ambassador of Young People’s Literature, told CNN in this article: